markxnelson/weblogic-kubernetes-operator/content/security/secrets.md

 documentation.
 {{% /notice %}}

-The WebLogic operator's introspector job will expext the secret key names to be:
+The WebLogic operator's introspector job will expect the secret key names to be:

 - `username`
 - `password`